UMassCDS/inatator/CONTRIBUTING.md

 - Use clear and descriptive commit messages.
 - Start with a verb in the present tense (e.g., "Add", "Fix", "Update").
 - Start with a capital letter and end with a period.
-- Example: `Add user authentication feature.`.
+- Example: `Add user authentication feature`.

 ### Code Standards
 - **Docstrings**: